AayusheePancholi/Data_Analyst/README.md

 # Portfolio Projects

-## Following are my projects on Python, SQL, PowerBI and Excel.
+## Following are my projects on PowerBI and Excel.

 ### PowerBI Dashboards